 The museum came under the management of Johnson County Park and Recreation District in 2016.
 The Museum Advisory Council, appointed by the Johnson County Commission, oversees the museum’s collection program.
 A separate not-for-profit, the Johnson County Museum Foundation, raises private funds to support museum initiatives.
 A professional staff of 10 oversees day-to-day museum operations with the support of over 50 community volunteers.

-The museum offers long-term and changing exhibits, a speakers bureau, online resources for research, teacher training, school and public programming, summer camps, and special events.
-Each year, the museum serves 35,000 visitors onsite and nearly 100,000 people via its online resource materials available at www.JoCoHistory.org.
+The museum features long-term and changing exhibits, online resources for research, school and public programming, kids day out and summer camps, as well as many special events.
+Each year, the museum serves over 50,000 visitors onsite and nearly 100,000 people via its online resource materials available at www.JoCoHistory.org.